 I encountered a group of friends playing Indian classical music on a portable speaker.
 This was surprising since young lads don’t like this genre of music.
 I enquired if they like Bollywood or pop?
 One of them smiled and said they connect better with Indian classical.

-As I reached the waterfall of Hathuni Kund, the human sound in the jungle was ubiquitous; a sign of the presence of many groups.
+As I reached the waterfall of Hathni Kund, the human sound in the jungle was ubiquitous; a sign of the presence of many groups.
 The reason why I decided to not visit this trail was its popularity.

-Ever since hikers started posting pictures of Hathuni Kund on social media, it became challenging to find tranquility.
+Ever since hikers started posting pictures of Hathni Kund on social media, it became challenging to find tranquility.
 The exact reason which drew me here.
 Repeatedly, I would find empty bottles of beer, Whiskey, and disposable plastic glasses were strewn around.
 I have already discussed this issue of trash being dumped on Nahargarh Fort road in my previous write-up on Environmental issues in Jaipur.

 Did I forget to mention countless plastic wrappers of “Chakna” (snacks to accompany liquor)?
 It wasn’t uncommon to come across loud Bollywood music being played on a portable speaker.
-I decided it made a little point to visit Hathuni Kund.
+I decided it made a little point to visit Hathni Kund.

 Knowing things haven’t changed at all, I decided to spend some time away from the waterfall area and enjoy nature from another vantage point.
 Here is a view of the serene spot.